nightscout/nightscout.github.io/docs/update/redeploy.md

 </br>

-- If you have trouble connecting your app, click `Disconnect ` and reconnect it as shown above
+- If you have trouble connecting your app, click `Disconnect ` and reconnect it as shown above.
+  You might have to do it twice.
+Make sure you see it connected before continuing.

 <img src="../img/UpdateNS22.png" style="zoom:80%;" >